-Degree Requirements: The BFA degree will be awarded to students who, upon the completion of the approved program, have maintained a 3.00 grade-point average within the University of Arkansas Department of Art and a 2.00 grade-point average overall.
+Degree Requirements: The BFA degree will be awarded to students who, upon the completion of the approved program, have maintained a 3.00 grade-point average within the University of Arkansas School of Art and a 2.00 grade-point average overall.
 Students in the BFA program whose grade point average falls below 3.0 in art classes for two consecutive semesters will be dismissed from the BFA program.
 A faculty-supervised critique of the work of each student, once each semester the student is in the program, is required.
 A senior review and exhibition will be required prior to the granting of the degree.

 Applying to the BFA program

 The application process to the BFA program consists of a written application and a portfolio review.
 Reviews are held on Dead Day of the Spring and Fall semesters.
 You may apply if you have completed all of the BFA foundation courses and maintained the required grade point averages.
 Acceptance into the B.F.A. program is contingent upon favorable evaluation by the Art faculty of your portfolio.
-Once you get into the program, you will be assigned a major advisor for the purpose of completing a degree plan that must meet department approval.
+Once you get into the program, you will be assigned a major advisor for the purpose of completing a degree plan that must meet school approval.

 Portfolio requirements for B.F.A. degree program applications:

 - Fifteen to twenty pieces of work are suggested.